ordina-jworks/ordina-jworks.github.io/_posts/2019-10-02-API-first-development-with-OpenAPI-or-Swagger.md

 > OAS stands for OpenAPI Specification (formerly known as Swagger Specification)

-If you are confused about the difference between OpenAPI and Swagger check out [this page](https://swagger.io/docs/specification/about/){:target="_blank"}.
+If you are confused about the difference between OpenAPI and Swagger, check out [this page](https://swagger.io/docs/specification/about/){:target="_blank"}.

 Time to introduce you to [https://editor.swagger.io](https://editor.swagger.io){:target="_blank"}, a portal to visualise...
 Easy to use and offering all the functionality we need for this example.